shiftcurrency/sqlog/README.md

 3. `Configure config.ini` in the sqlog directory.
 The configuration file is documented.
 OBSERVE, make sure you choose one server to be primary and one server to be secondary.

 4. Start the software (in screen or similar) by executing sqlog.py, such as: ./sqlog.py

+5. Make sure you white list the primary/secondary node IP-address in config.json for LISK/SHIFT as well as 127.0.0.1 on BOTH nodes.

 ## License